kaweewatBumrung/loraP2Ppolling/README.md

 </tbody>
 </table>

+This duty cycle limit are for within 1 hour so if the interval after you calculate are more than 60 minute. than you **MUST** divide the network so than no any network have polling interval more than 60 minute

 **Example** :
 1. if you have <ins>10 node and with ACK mode at SF 8</ins> and **if no frame loss** the total time on air are (10 node *2 frame per node * 58ms) = 1160ms the polling interval are at least 99 * 1160 = 11484ms **(114.84 second)**